-Our campaign staff spent time on country, learned how the Olkola people cared for their homeland, and used our influence to help elevate their story — to the people in power, and to regular Australians everywhere.
+Our campaign staff spent time on country, learned how the Olkola people cared for their homeland, and used our influence to help elevate their story — to the people in power, and to Australians everywhere.
 More than one million hectares of land has since been handed back to the Olkola people, and ACF has helped return more than four million hectares of land to Traditional Owners across Cape York.

 This kind of advocacy work takes time.
 But now, Olkola Aboriginal Corporation are standing as one of the most significant Indigenous-run corporations on Cape York and have become a model for other Aboriginal corporations.

 I was fortunate to walk this remarkable land.
-I meet young Olkola Land Managers who are experts in how traditional and modern burning techniques work hand-in-hand to regenerate the landscape, and I spoke to Indigenous Rangers who monitor the Alwal and are helping to save this rare bird — their totem animal.
-The story of Olkola’s success in reclaiming and managing their land evident in how deeply the rangers care about country.
+I met young Olkola Land Managers who are experts in how traditional and modern burning techniques work hand-in-hand to regenerate the landscape, and I spoke to Indigenous Rangers who monitor the Alwal and are helping to save this rare bird — their totem animal.
+The story of Olkola’s success in reclaiming and managing their land is evident in how deeply the rangers care about country.

 “I truly believe in myself we have come a long way in five years,” says Mike.
 “A hell of a long way.
 Here, on Killarny, we’re ten people working as rangers.
 Mixed old and young, with knowledge Elders always with them.
 And we’re bringing people home for the first time.
 Within the government and political landscape, we’re listened to more now.
 We have a voice and things are going better.”